Akshat3960/waph/labs/lab0/Readme2.md

 ![Akshat's headshot](images/Headshot.jpg)
 ## Steps to Setup Ubuntu 22.04 Virtual Machine and Install required software applications
-Download and Install VirtualBox: Visit the VirtualBox website, download the latest version, and follow the installation instructions for your operating system.
+1.Download and Install VirtualBox: Visit the VirtualBox website, download the latest version, and follow the installation instructions for your operating system.
-Download Ubuntu 22.04 ISO: Go to the official Ubuntu website and download the Ubuntu 22.04 LTS ISO file.
+2.Download Ubuntu 22.04 ISO: Go to the official Ubuntu website and download the Ubuntu 22.04 LTS ISO file.
-Create a New Virtual Machine:
+3.Create a New Virtual Machine:
-Open VirtualBox and click on "New".
+4.Open VirtualBox and click on "New".
-Name your VM and set the type to Linux and version to Ubuntu (64-bit).
+5.Name your VM and set the type to Linux and version to Ubuntu (64-bit).
-Allocate memory (at least 2048 MB recommended).
+6.Allocate memory (at least 2048 MB recommended).
-Create a virtual hard disk (VDI) and allocate at least 20 GB of storage.
+7.Create a virtual hard disk (VDI) and allocate at least 20 GB of storage.
-Install Ubuntu:
+8.Install Ubuntu:
-Start the VM and select the downloaded Ubuntu ISO as the startup disk.
+9.Start the VM and select the downloaded Ubuntu ISO as the startup disk.
-Follow the on-screen instructions to install Ubuntu, including setting up your user account and password.
+10.Follow the on-screen instructions to install Ubuntu, including setting up your user account and password.
-Update and Upgrade Ubuntu:
+11.Update and Upgrade Ubuntu:
-Open the terminal and run sudo apt update and sudo apt upgrade to ensure the system is up-to-date.
+12.Open the terminal and run sudo apt update and sudo apt upgrade to ensure the system is up-to-date.
-Install Essential Software:
+13.Install Essential Software:
-Install Git: sudo apt install git
+14.Install Git: sudo apt install git
-Install Apache: sudo apt install apache2
+15.Install Apache: sudo apt install apache2

 ## Repository Information